Rally 'round the flag effect

 United States president George W. Bush approval rating from 2001 to 2006.
 Spikes in approval coincide with the September 11 attacks, the invasion of Iraq, and the capture of Saddam Hussein.

-The rally 'round the flag effect, also referred to as the rally 'round the flag syndrome, is a concept used in political science and international relations to explain increased short-run popular support of a country's government or political leaders during periods of international crisis or war.
+In political science, the rally 'round the flag effect, also referred to as the rally 'round the flag syndrome, is the phenomenon of increased short-run popular support of a country's government or political leaders during periods of international crisis or war.
 Because the effect can reduce criticism of governmental policies, it can be seen as a factor of diversionary foreign policy.
+The concept originated in analysis of the United States during the Cold War, but has since been applied to governments around the world.

-Mueller's definition
+Mueller definition

-Political scientist John Mueller suggested the effect in 1970, in a paper called "Presidential Popularity from Truman to Johnson".
+Political scientist John Mueller suggested the effect in an American context in 1970, in a paper called "Presidential Popularity from Truman to Johnson".
 He defined it as coming from an event with three qualities: